emosy/cs8803gpu-fall24-papers/reading4.typ

         applications with different warp size requirements.
       - This may also address the dark silicon heat issue if the disabled SMs can be literally powered off.

+Ultimately, I believe this may be a useful technique, just maybe not for today's needs.
+We've designed a lot of modern applications which drive the demand for GPUs (e.g. AI, maybe crypto again soon) around fundamental assumptions which rely on larger warps such as avoiding divergence and enabling memory coalescing.
+It appears that we've given up on power performance efficiency for the sake of performance, so in this current climate the extra power cost of smaller warp handling may be a drop in the bucket.

+The approach I described using heterogeneous SMs would require overprovisioning resources, which may not be the best use of more silicon space.
+Given that GPUs are getting larger and more performance-focused, throwing away some perfectly good traditional SMs in favor of some unproven smaller warp SMs may not be the best idea.
+I could see AMD or Intel trying this out if they attempt to target the middle end of the GPU market.
+But I just don't see a heterogeneous approach being useful for a flagship GPU intended for the highest value applications today.